Execution is a system.

 Most teams don't ship slowly because they're lazy.
 They ship slowly because states are unclear, ownership is fuzzy, and the design-to-dev handoff gap creates a maze.

-That's how shipping becomes predictable — even with distributed teams, time zones, and real constraints.
+That is how shipping becomes predictable, even with distributed teams, time zones, and real constraints.

-If you're stuck, it's rarely a talent problem.
-It's a system problem: unclear states, messy handoffs, and coordination waste.
+If you're stuck, it is rarely a talent problem.
+It is a system problem: unclear states, messy handoffs, and coordination waste.

-Teams debate opinions because there is no shared model: no state map, no acceptance criteria, no Definition of Ready/Done.
+Teams debate opinions because there is no shared model: no state map, no acceptance criteria, no Definition of Ready or Done.

-• Make states explicit (what's true right now).
+• Make states explicit: what is true right now.

-• Close the handoff gap (intent -> implementation without drift).
+• Close the handoff gap: intent to implementation without drift.

-• Lock an execution cadence (decisions -> shipped work).
+• Lock an execution cadence: decisions to shipped work.

 01